Resources for students interested in research

 - The T-32 Pre-Doctoral Clinical Research Training Program provides clinical and translational research training for one year.

 - Departmental or Specialty-Focused Support Funds: A few School of Medicine departments make internal funds available for medical student research in their laboratories.
 In addition, a number of external medical societies and specialty-specific professional organizations have student grants programs for projects relevant to each society's fields of interest.
-Inquire about current availabilities through your mentor, Career Advising Office (916) 734-1848, or MD Scholars page.
+Inquire about current availabilities through your mentor, Career Advising Office 916-734-1848, or specific department of interest.

 - Outside Fellowships: Major national research organizations, such as the NIH and the Howard Hughes Foundation, offer a variety of competitive fellowship programs throughout the year.
 The Howard Hughes Medical Fellowship and the HHMI/NIH Research Scholars Program (Cloister) are outstanding opportunities to do funded research at the NIH or other institutions.